BateleurIO/combine-files/README.md

     fileHeader: [
         "/* This text is placed at the very top of the output file, before the", "   table of contents and input file content.
-You can add multiple lines", "   and they will be separated by EOL markers.", "*/"
+You can add multiple lines", "   and they will be separated by EOL markers.
+You can also optionally ", "   use ${now} to insert the current date and time.", "*/"
     ],
     includeToc: true,